Dudley North (UK Parliament constituency)

-Dudley North is a constituency represented in the House of Commons of the UK Parliament since 2019 by Marco Longhi, of the Conservative Party.
+Dudley North was a United Kingdom House of Commons constituency from 1997 until 2024.

 Campaigns in the seat have resulted in a minimum of 30% of votes at each election consistently for the same two parties' choice for candidate, and the next highest-placed share having fluctuated between 5.5% and 24% of the vote since its creation: for differing parties, the highest placed of these having been the UK Independence Party.
 The seat attracted seven candidates in 1997 and 2015 and four in 2001.